 This small, sophisticated island offers the perfect cheap Caribbean escape, with glorious beaches, sparkling turquoise seas, buzzing nightlife, and a scenic capital.

 An independent British Commonwealth nation, you can easily visit ‘Little England’ on a budget.
-The cheapest holiday deals can be found in the low season (with flights from around £370 return) and, as Barbados is outside the Caribbean hurricane belt, you’ll also be safe from storms.
+The cheapest holiday deals can be found in the low season and, as Barbados is outside the Caribbean hurricane belt, you’ll also be safe from storms.

-Accommodation-wise, the trick is to steer clear of Speightstown and the glamorous resort areas on the west coast (nicknamed the Platinum Coast).
+Accommodation-wise, the trick is to steer clear of Speightstown and the glamorous resort areas on the West Coast (nicknamed the Platinum Coast).
 Instead, head to the laid-back south coast, where you can find better-value shops, bars, restaurants, and hotels.
-Airbnb also has plenty of cosy apartments, beachside bungalows, and secluded hillside hideouts for less than £50 per night.
+Airbnb also has plenty of cosy apartments, beachside bungalows, and secluded hillside hideouts for less than £100 per night.

 On the west coast, at Carlisle Bay, Paynes Bay, and Lone Star, nature lovers can swim and snorkel with turtles.
 If you head to Carlisle Bay early, you can also sit and watch the unique sight of racehorses having a morning swim!